pdenno/ModelingOntology/README.md

 # ModelingOntology

+Tools to explore an ontology of manufacturing operations and analytical modeling built on top of DOLCE and DOLCE Lite Plus (DLP).

 An OWL ontology to support analytical investigations of manufacturing processes.
 The ontology is composed of two files:
  * [modeling.ttl](https://github.com/usnistgov/ModelingOntology/blob/master/modeling.ttl) defines the upper-level ontology.